Decision to pause payment cancellation decisions due to persistent mutual obligation failures

 To check if you are impacted and understand the next steps, read ‘information for job seekers’.

-The Department will review each decision which cancelled a person’s social security participation payments due to persistent mutual obligation failures between 8 April 2022 and 4 July 2024.
+The department is reviewing each decision which cancelled a person’s social security participation payments due to persistent mutual obligation failures between 8 April 2022 and 4 July 2024.

-The review will occur under the Scheme for Compensation for Detriment caused by Defective Administration (CDDA).
-Information concerning this Scheme is available here.
+The review is occurring under the Scheme for Compensation for Detriment caused by Defective Administration (CDDA).
+Information concerning this Scheme is available on the Department of Finance website.

-We will contact impacted people over coming weeks.
-More detail on the review process is available here.
+We are contacting impacted people.
+More detail on the review process is available on this website.

-Impacted people don’t need to do anything.
-If there are questions, they can call the department’s National Customer Service Line on 1800 805 260.
+Impacted people don’t need to do anything at this time.
+If there are questions, they can call the department’s National Customer Service Line or 1800 805 260.

 Next steps